 This page is meant to give you a brief introduction to the Research Data Alliance (RDA), in particular on how RDA works, and on the various ways that you can get involved with RDA, from commenting on documents to establishing a Working or Interest Group.
 There are links to more detailed information on the RDA Web site throughout this page.

 Your suggestions, questions or comments on this document are welcome!
-Please email stefanie.kethers[at]ardc.edu.au, or add a comment at the bottom of this page.
+Please email stefanie.kethers[at]ardc.edu.au with any feedback, comments or suggestions.

 The Research Data Alliance (RDA) is an international initiative that was launched as a community-driven organization at the first RDA Plenary in Gothenburg, Sweden, in March 2013 by the European Commission, the United States National Science Foundation and National Institute of Standards and Technology, and the Australian Government’s Department of Innovation with the goal of building the social and technical infrastructure to enable open sharing of data.
 You can find a list of our funders here.